FusionWorks/jbrowse-adam/README.md

 # Introduction
-This project implements sample integration between [JBrowse](http://jbrowse.org/ "JBrowse") and [ADAM file formats](https://github.com/bigdatagenomics/adam "ADAM").
+Project `jbrowse-adam` implements sample integration between [JBrowse](http://jbrowse.org/ "JBrowse") and [ADAM file formats](https://github.com/bigdatagenomics/adam "ADAM").

 ##Preliminary preparations:

-To run ``jbrowse-adam`` we need some files with genomic data.
-These files are physically located on at Git LFS storage ([https://git-lfs.github.com/]()).
+To run `jbrowse-adam` we need some files with genomic data.
+Sample files is attached to project, but physically located on at Git LFS storage ([https://git-lfs.github.com/]()).
 Please, before clone project, install this extension to property download them.
-File `local.conf` already configured to use this genomic data files in local-mode.
+File `local.conf` already configured to use this genomic data files in `local-mode`.

-Alternatively you can convert [full data](ftp://gsapubftp-anonymous@ftp.broadinstitute.org) (tutorial_files.zip) in ADAM format, how to do it, it is written below)
+Alternatively we can convert full data (`tutorial_files.zip` at `ftp://gsapubftp-anonymous@ftp.broadinstitute.org`) in ADAM format, how to do it, it is written below.

 ##Launch application

 ###To run ``jbrowse-adam`` in "local-mode":

-Before start, need to install latest versions of `Java`, `Scala` and `SBT`, if they are not already installed.
+Before start, we need to install latest versions of `Java`, `Scala` and `SBT`, if they are not already installed.

-In `jbrowse-adam` type `sbt "run local"` or launch `sbt` and type `re-start local` or in `application.conf` set `config.path = "local"`
+In `jbrowse-adam` folder type `sbt "run local"` or launch `sbt` and type `re-start local` or in `application.conf` set `config.path = "local"`

 ###To run ``jbrowse-adam`` in "cluster-mode":

 By default nothing no need to change in `application.conf`, when `config.path = "cluster"`

-But, need to correct paths in file `cluster.conf`, see below.
+But, need to correct paths in file `cluster.conf`, see in example below.

 ###Example of launch on Amazon EMR Cluster